psahni/aws_saa_prep/kubernetis/3_k8s_architecture.md

 ### etcd
 This is the database where Kubernetes stores all its information: what nodes exist, what resources exist on the cluster, and so on.

+- Usernames and passwords
+- State of cluster data: State of pods
+- Can be setup outside of master node too

 ### kube-scheduler
 This decides where to run newly created Pods.